urbantrout/docs/en/updating-plugins.md

 ### Setting it up

 First, establish whether Craft will consider your plugin to be an **update** or a **new installation**.
 Craft will consider it to be an **update** if your plugin handle is equal to its former class name, minus the `Plugin` suffix and converted to `kebab-case`.
-(For example, if your plugin’s former class name as `FooBarPlugin` and its new handle is `foo-bar`, Craft would consider it an update.)
+(For example, if your plugin’s former class name was `FooBarPlugin` and its new handle is `foo-bar`, Craft would consider it an update.)

 #### In Case of Update